syamfarh/tp/docs/UserGuide.md

 Deletes a contact from FAPro at the specified indexes.

-Format: `delete INDEX1 INDEX2 INDEX 3`
+#### Format: `delete INDEX1 INDEX2 INDEX 3`
 * Deletes the person at `INDEX1`, `INDEX2' and `INDEX3'. (i.e if delete 1 2 3 is input, deletes person at index 1, index 2 and index 3 respectively)
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed person list

-Acceptable parameters for INDEX:
+#### Acceptable parameters for INDEX:
-* The indexes **must be a positive integers** 1, 2, 3, …​ (less than the size of the contact list in FAPro)
+* The indexes **must be a positive integers** 1 2 3 …​ (less than the size of the contact list in FAPro)
 * The indexes must have a space inbetween and no commas (i.e delete 1,2,3 is invalid)

-Examples:
+#### Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the address book
-* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command
-* `list` followed by `delete 2 5` deletes the 2nd and 5th person in the address book.
+* `list` followed by `delete 2 5` deletes the 2nd and 5th person in the address book

 ![edit format](images/delete-UG/deleteformat.png)

-Precise expected outputs on success:
+#### Precise expected outputs on success:

-* Message shown to user: "Deleted Person(s): X", where X are the details of the deleted persons.
+* Message shown to user: "Deleted Person(s): X", where X are the details of the deleted persons
 * Size of address book is reduced by however many indexes were entered. (i.e if you entered delete 2 3 4, as you entered 3 indexes, the size of the address book decreases by 3)
-* GUI reflects that deleted contacts are now no longer there.
+* GUI reflects that deleted contacts are now no longer there

 ![edit format](images/delete-UG/deleteafter.png)

-Precise expected outputs on failure:
+#### Precise expected outputs on failure:

-* If any of the entered indexes are invalid:
+If any of the entered indexes are invalid:
 * Error message shown to the user:
 * "The person index provided is invalid."
-* GUI reflects that delete is in red font.
+* GUI reflects that delete is in red font

 ![edit format](images/delete-UG/deletewrongindex.png)

-* If no index is placed after the delete command
+If no index is placed after the delete command
 * Error message shown to user:
 * "Invalid command format!
 * delete: Deletes the person(s) identified by the index number used in the displayed person list.